 The Code sets out security arrangements, reporting and investigating unauthorised transactions, loss and theft.
-Some of the ePayments covered by the Code are not currently available in relation to trust accounts or controlled money accounts (see prohibited transfers).

 Law practices should make themselves aware of the ePayments Code and how it impacts on EFT payments made by the law practice and the security measures that subscribers to the ePayments Code should follow.